 10 | $8,623.11 | $2,876.27 | $11,499.38 |

-As you can see from the above chart, by placing the lump-sum premium into a premium deposit account rather than paying the $100,000 directly into the policy, the policyholder saved $14,993.80 on premium payments over 10 years and never put the policy in jeopardy of being designated a modified endowment contract.
+As you can see from the above chart, by placing the lump-sum premium into a premium deposit account rather than paying the $100,000 directly into the policy, the policyholder added an extra $14,993.80 in premium payments over ten years.
+This allows for increased cash value growth and never puts the policy in jeopardy of being designated a modified endowment contract.

 - Minimum and maximum number of payments required?